Illumina/Bench-Example-Images/README.md

 ### Bench-web

-This repository provides an example to run a web server in bench.
+The [bench-web](bench-web) repository provides a howto for running a web server in bench.

 ### Bench-console

-This repository provides an example to run a ssh server in bench.
+The [bench-console](bench-console) repository provides a howto for running a ssh server in bench.

 ### Bench-rstudio

-This repository provides an example to run rstudio open source.
+The [bench-rstudio](bench-rstudio) repository provides a howto for running a rstudio web server in bench.

 ## License